it-is-me-mario/MARIO/README.rst

 which is  a free and open source scientific environment written in Python, for Python, and designed by and for scientists, engineers and data analysts.

-When Anaconda and Spyder are installed, you have two options to install mario:

-*Option.1: Creating mario environment*

-create a new environment called "mario" with all the necessary modules, by running the following command in a terminal or command-line window
+You can install mario using pip or from source code.
+It is suggested to create a new environment by running the following command in the anaconda prompt

 .. code-block:: python

-   conda create -c conda-forge -n mario mario
+   conda create -n mario python=3.8

 If you create a new environment for mario, to use it, you need to activate the mario environment each time by writing the following line in *Anaconda Prompt*